HTML Versus Flash

 WCAG 2.0 Guideline 2.2—"Provide users enough time to read and use content."

-Link to an XML caption file for Flash video whenever possible.
+- Link to a caption file for any Flash-based video whenever possible.
 See Flash documentation and tutorials for details.

 WCAG 2.0 Guideline 2.1.1—"All functionality of the content is operable through a keyboard interface without requiring specific timings for individual keystrokes, except where the underlying function requires input that depends on the path of the user’s movement and not just the endpoints."